iniw/ads111x/README.md

     // Handle error
 }

-// We set the PGA to gives us a full-scale-range of 4.096V, so our digital reading will be relative to that scale. float a0_voltage = 4.096f * (static_cast<float>(conversion_or_error->d) / INT16_MAX);
+// We set the PGA to give us a full-scale-range of 4.096V, so our digital reading will be relative to that scale. float a0_voltage = 4.096f * (static_cast<float>(conversion_or_error->d) / INT16_MAX);
 ESP_LOGI("Example", "Voltage in A0 = %f", a0_voltage);
 ```